 array_filter

-The array_filter() function filters elements in the arr1 array based on the return value of the lambda function.
-If the return value of the lambda function is 0 or NULL, the corresponding element in the arr1 array is filtered out, and a new array is returned.
+The array_filter() function filters elements from the arr1 array based on the return value of a Lambda function.
+If the Lambda function returns 0 or NULL, the corresponding element from arr1 is filtered out, and a new array is returned.
 The syntax is as follows:

 array_filter((x1,...,xn) -> (expression), arr1,...,arrn)

-The return value is of the array type, which is the arr1 array with filtered elements.
+The return value is an array, which is the filtered arr1 array.

 SELECT array_filter(x ->(x + 1 > 2),[1,2,3,4]);